Sonukumarkeshri4/LGMVIP-WebDev/README.md

 # <b> <p align="center"> Hello, everyone! 👋 </p>  </b>
 I am Sonu Kumar Keshri.
-I wont say that I'm a beginner or pro, rather a curious learner and developer😎.
+I won't say that I'm a beginner or pro, rather a curious learner and developer😎.
 I have a Bachelor of Technology focused in Electronics and Communication engineering from National Institute of Technology, Patna .
 I am an experienced developer skilled in C++,Python, Full Stack Development, Machine learning, MERN, Javascript and its frameworks. <br/>